baoduy/React-MaterialUI-Starter-Kit/README.md

 The project inside this folder will copy all files in dist folder and host as a static side in Azure Service Fabric.
 I'm using .Net Core 2.0 to make the project is flexible enough to host on any platforms.

+When build the Service Fabric application it will copy all files in `dist` folder to `wwwroot` folder.
+So ensure you run the `npm build` before deploy the Service Fabric app.

 Defiantly, If you are not using **Azure Service Fabric**.
 This folder shall be deleted.

 >**Please note that the Gzip had been enabled for all supports above**